Editor's Note: This story was updated at 4:32 p.m. Tuesday to include comments from Alderman Duane Paulson.

-But others want to continue the discussion, including aldermen Kathleen Cummings and Duane Paulson who are the subject of an ethics complaint based upon their dual role as county board supervisors.
+But others want to continue the discussion, including aldermen Kathleen Cummings and Duane Paulson who are the based upon their dual role as county board supervisors.

 One of Cummings concerns was leaving the public with no clear answer about when consolidated dispatch could return.